 Example 1.
-Consider a star-schema data warehouse with three stored relations: Sales(CID, DateID, QtySold, Discount), Customer(CID, CustName, Address, City, State), and Time(DateID, Day, Week, Month, Year); here, Sales is the fact table.
+Consider a star-schema data warehouse with three stored relations: Sales(CID, DateID, QtySold, Discount), Customer(CID, CustName, Address, City, State), and Time(DateID, Day, Week, Month, Year): here, Sales is the fact table.

-Let the query workload of interest have two aggregate queries, Q1 and Q2, expressed here in SQL.
-Query Q1 asks for the total quantity of products sold per customer in the last quarter of the year 2005.
+Let the query workload have two queries, Q1 and Q2.
+Q1 asks for the total quantity of products sold per customer in the last quarter of the year 2005.
 Q2 asks for the total product quantity sold per year for all years after 2000 to customers in North Carolina.